Eric Fraser (illustrator): Biography

 Eric George Fraser was born on 11 June 1902 in Vincent Street, London.

 On 4 April 1925 he married Irene Grace Lovett, at St John's church, Smith Square.

 In 1935, he moved to Penn's Place, Hampton; where he lived until his death on 15 November 1983 – working in his garden studio until a week before his death.

+In 1926, Fraser began teaching figure composition, poster design, and book illustration at Camberwell School of Art and Crafts.
+Given a part-time position in 1928, Fraser continued to teach at Camberwell until 1940.
+Fraser also briefly taught fashion and figure composition at the Reimann School of Art and Design from 1938 to 1939.

 Fraser illustrated scenes from mythology, such as Beowulf fighting the dragon.
 With pen and ink he illustrated legendary scenes and several works of Shakespeare.
 Many of the drawings for the jackets designed in the 1960s for the Everyman's Library series (published by J. M. Dent & Sons Ltd in Britain and E. P. Dutton in America) were executed by Fraser.
-He also illustrated J. R. R. Tolkien's books, such as the Folio Society edition of The Lord of the Rings in 1977 as well as the artwork for the 1981 BBC radio adaptation, including the cover of the Radio Times featuring its launch.
+He also illustrated J. R. R. Tolkien's books, such as redrawing the original illustrations for The Lord of the Rings by Ingahild Grathmer (Queen Margrethe 2. of Denmark) for the Folio Society in 1977, as well as the artwork for the 1981 BBC radio adaptation, including the cover of the Radio Times featuring its launch.
 He also produced designs for Royal Mail.